-Netflix Just Surprise-Dropped A $700 Million Blockbuster Movie But No Seems To Have Noticed
+Netflix Just Surprise-Dropped A $700 Million Blockbuster Movie But No One Seems To Have Noticed

 — VICE (@VICE) May 8, 2019

-It remains to be seen whether a movie which did so well domestically in China causes the same excitement in the west, but Netflix’s approach would definitely not help its chances.
+It remains to be seen whether a movie which did so well domestically in China causes the same excitement in the West, but Netflix’s approach would definitely not help its chances.
 One would think if Netflix is more attuned to the idea of presenting only western-made content for its western audiences with fanfare and a lot of promotion, it would eventually be detrimental to the platform’s long-term success strategy of creating global content.
 In any case, there is little doubt that The Wandering Earth has wide appeal, and even if Netflix didn’t promote the film for you to have heard about it, you could watch it for yourself now and decide if it’s worth all the hullabaloo.